-There are good, bad and ugly sides to renting property wherever you put your bag down the world over.
-To get an idea of what to expect in Malta though, we asked two tenants – Rhi, from the UK, and Kevin from Canada – about their experiences.
+There are good, bad and ugly sides to renting wherever you put your bag down the world over.
+To get an idea of what to expect in renting property in Malta though, we asked two tenants – Rhi, from the UK, and Kevin from Canada – about their experiences.
 Both have moved twice in their relatively short time in Malta.
 One praises real estate agents; the other found them almost useless.
 While experiences are hit and miss, and highly individual, they’ve a good list of insider tips and insights to bear in mind if you’re renting in Malta.
 They both find Malta’s rental properties large and cheap.
 But damp and disappearing deposits are two downsides to watch out for!

 Q. How hard was it to find suitable property to rent here in Malta?
 What mix of sources did you use: agents, classifieds, online sources, word of mouth?